The Curriculum

 Learning and Development

 Children develop and learn in different ways and at different rates and all areas of Learning and Development are equally important and inter-connected.
+The seven areas of learning and development are:

 Prime Areas